 Before I plan my future digital nomad endeavors, I like to scout out what I currently have, what I can let go of, and what I can sell to make extra income.

-What most digital nomads consider to be the essentials:
+Here is what most digital nomads consider to be the essentials

 IMPORTANT STUFF — Passport, visa, driver’s license, debit + credit cards, social security card, SIM cards, ID photos, health insurance card, emergency contact info, and copies of records.